 10. Addiction

-More oftentimes than not, narcotic drug abuse practices are the first stage of a growing addiction problem.
-According to the National Highway Traffic Safety Administration, once a person crosses over from physical dependency to psychological dependency, addiction has taken hold.
+More often than not, narcotic drug abuse practices are the first stage of a growing addiction problem.
+Once a person crosses over from physical dependency to psychological dependency, addiction has taken hold.

 Signs of addiction include: